2001-Fri Feb 24 05:41:37 EST 2017

 Failure to brush regularly can lead to serious gum disease and significantly decrease your pet’s overall quality of life.
 When started at a young age, many pets enjoy

 teeth brushing!
 Even many older cats and dogs can learn to love it when you introduce it slowly and make it fun.
-Visit your veterinarian for toothbrushing pointers and advice — such as avoiding using toothpaste for people, because the fluoride can cause health problems in dogs and cats.
+Visit your veterinarian for toothbrushing pointers and advice — such as avoiding using toothpaste for people, because the fluoride can cause health problems in

 When your canine's ears start to itch, don't immediately assume it's